 Who We Are

 Music of Life is a small, but well-established charity that provides high quality musical education and performance opportunities to children and young people with disabilities and special needs.
-It is currently in an active growth phase following a few busy years of developing and running projects that became a standard of excellence in our area of our provision.
+It is currently in an active growth phase following a few busy years of developing and running projects that became a standard of excellence in the field.

 Music of Life exists to build and strengthen the life skills, well-being and confidence of disabled children and young people aged 5-25 through music-making.
 We aim for every disabled child to have equal access to music-making opportunities as any other child and to experience the positive impact of music in all aspects of their lives – personally, socially and academically.
 We work to promote and enhance the involvement of highly skilled musicians and music teachers in projects with special needs children, raise awareness of importance of musical education and provide practical experience of working in special needs settings for teachers and organisations.